hth313/OS4/doc/secondary.rst

                  rtn

 The second field is the number of entries in the secondary FAT we describe.
-This is used for range checking lookups in the actual function table.
+This is used for range checking.

 The prefix XROM field is the function number in the main XROM of this module that serves as the prefix XROM used in programs.